RaffaeleCaravett/task-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## App structure and infos

+I've used Angular 16 to do this application.
+I've opted for a classic structure.
+Defining some classic routes and some that load component in 'lazy loading'.
+This to make the app lighter.
+I've also created some reusable components and used the parent&child tool to pass data between components with a relation.